We are grateful to rent facilities in our communities to give back to the dancers in our communities!

 Q. Where do you go for competitions?

 A. We have a few organizations we like to work with and we always take feedback from the parents as to which ones they like the most.
 Of course, winning is NOT always everything, we want our girls most importantly to learn, make friends, and grow closer together as a team while having fun.
+It's a special dance family that makes bonds that last a lifetime!
 But we do like to switch it up and try a few different competition organizations and sometimes we have opportunities to add more throughout the year if the parents like.
+Our parents have been instrumental in helping up choose competition organizations they truly enjoy going to.
 Each organization has something different to offer, and we like to have our dancers enjoy as many of them as possible!

 Your support and contributions will enable us to meet our goals and improve our organization so we can better serve our